Qbizinc/qbiz-wiki/Architecture-Evaluations/Data-Architecture-Cost-Application-Optimization-Process.md

     - What is the limiting resource (CPU, RAM, Disk, Iops, network bandwidth, etc.)?
     - For the resources that are not limiting, is there an opportunity to cut down on usage?
       - Typically this will manifest itself in compute power (CPU/RAM); this is one of the easier resources to quickly spin up and down
-      - Unless there is a ridiculous amount of disk provisioned but not utilized, it usually makes sense to just keep the disk provisioned and grow into it (assuming data is kept and not deleted after a certain period).
-Same applies to the Iops of a VM
+      - Unless there is a ridiculous amount of disk provisioned but not utilized, it usually makes sense to just keep the disk provisioned and grow into it (assuming data is kept and not deleted after a certain period)
+        - Same applies to the Iops of a VM
 - Consider application rearchitecting
   - **In terms of cost optimization**, this is usually one of the last options considered, as it typically requires the most amount of upfront engineering work and isn't always justified by cost savings
   - However, depending on the use case it may make sense to consider.
 For example: